 Who are OSHA and what do they do?

-OSHA provide guidance on protecting all employees.
+OSHA provide guidance on protecting all employees through the use of the standards.
 The Occupational Safety and Health Act 1970 is the primary federal legislation governing worker safety in the USA, for traditional office-based employees to self-employed, contractors and lone workers.

 Who does OSHA regulate?